-50. It is worth noting that leakage would result in a similar reduction of efficiency: the displacement of deforestation from one area covered by the incentive payment to another area not covered by the payment must be taken into account when calculating the average cost of the program.
+- 50. Leakage.
+Leakage would result in a similar reduction of efficiency.
+The displacement of deforestation from one area covered by the incentive payment to another area not covered by the payment must be taken into account when calculating the average cost of the program.
 Suppose for example that in the example above, two of the five participants with positive opportunity costs all clear an additional 10 ha elsewhere to replace the 10 ha of forest they have each enrolled in the PES program.
-In this case, the net deforestation induced by the program is only 30 ha.
-The total cost to the country of avoided deforestation would still be \$1900, but this cost would now be spread over only 30 ha, and so would become \$63/ha/yr.
+In this case, the net deforestation reduction induced by the program is only 30 ha.
+The total cost to the country per hectare of REDD would be \$50/ha/yr ($$0.62/tCO_2e$) because costs of implementation would now be spread over only 30 ha. - 51.
+Implementation costs are not necessarily correlated with opportunity costs.
+For example, opportunity costs are likely to be quite low in forest frontier areas where farmers are cutting down free-access forest areas for subsistence farming, but the implementation costs of resolving the problem by establishing and enforcing clear property rights in such area can be quite high.
+Conversely, the implementation costs of a PES program implemented in an area of large farms producing commercial crops would be quite low thanks to easy accessibility, but opportunity costs would be quite high.
+Implementation costs will also not necessarily decline as the scale of implementation grows (unlike transaction costs, see below).
+On the contrary, it seems reasonable to expect that there would be diminishing returns to additional efforts to reduce deforestation, with some deforestation being quite easy to avoid, but then costs rising as additional reductions are sought.